Identifying the Music Instrument Families

-Each Music Technology student in the 2nd - 5th grades will receive one 30-45 minute lesson per week.
+Each Music Technology student will receive one 30-45 minute lesson per week.
 The class structure is ‘work-at-your-own-pace’ because students are not required to have any materials or music equipment to participate.

 Essential Question: What are the main instrument families in music?
 (Answers below evaluation.)